isabella232/Bitcamp-React/week2/script/livestream-script.md

 Thankfully, JavaScript gives us an easy solution, the `.map` array method and it comes up often in React.
 Using it is really easy and it is a great tool to make code scalable.
 Let's see how we can use it here.

 First I'll add the `contactList.js` file which we'll use to imitate a fetch to your backend or some other API.
+This contact list only has nine entries but already we can see that writing all of this information out in `App.js` is going to be cumbersome.

 **contactList.js**